 The Riskos decided to donate the instruments, once they were refurbished by the staff at Mike Risko Music School, to the Ossining Children’s Center (OCC), which provides educational child care for youth in the area.

 In addition to giving the instruments to OCC, Mike Risko will be teaching guitar classes to the kids.
 Many of these children have never played the guitar and they will now have the opportunity to take lessons regularly and they can even borrow the instruments and take them home to practice.
 And if a child is interested enough, they can even keep a guitar.
+You can also check toptubeamplifier.com for an extensive guide on learning guitar.

 The Riskos are also putting together practice videos that OCC parents and staff can use to help the kids practice and excel.
 The OCC is a vital resource for many families in the neighborhood, and the addition of this guitar program has parents very excited.